spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 Thankfully, the probabilities in this tool can help.
 </p>
 <p>
-The only other piece of information we need are the prospect values the Canadiens might have for each of the top five prospects.
+The only other piece of information we need are the values assigned by the Canadiens for each of the top five prospects.
 </p>
 <p>
 <h5>Prospect Values</h5>